InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Related Work

 \subsection{RFT-tuned GUI Agents}

 Inspired by the reinforcement fine-tuning (RFT) approach of DeepSeek-R1~\cite{guo2025deepseek}, RFT-tuned VLMs~\cite{zhou2025r1, liu2025visual, chen2025r1v} have demonstrated excellent performance across various vision tasks.
-By combining SFT with reinforcement learning (e.g., GRPO), rule-based reward mechanisms significantly enhance the models' reasoning and generalization capabilities.
 UI-R1~\cite{lu2025ui} and GUI-R1~\cite{luo2025gui} extend this strategy to GUI agents, employing simple rule-based reward functions to evaluate the correctness of actions, achieving notable performance improvements with only limited datasets.
 InfiGUI-R1~\cite{liu2025infigui} proposes a reasoning-oriented, two-stage training paradigm, designed to gradually evolve the agent from a reactive actor to a deliberate planner.
 GUI-G1~\cite{zhou2025gui} enhances the GUI interaction ability of VLMs through unified action-space rule modeling.
 Mobile-R1~\cite{gu2025mobile} further introduces an interactive multi-round reinforcement learning framework with task-level rewards, significantly improving the agent’s exploration and error-correction abilities.

 Although these models have achieved impressive performance on existing benchmarks~\cite{cheng2024seeclick, li2024effects, li2025screenspot}, they focus on action execution while neglecting the interactive feedback from users.
 This poses significant challenges to the user privacy and security of GUI agents.